 NDP_2M PS-Poll-Ack that is either addressed to that S1G STA, or that has the Idle Indication field equal to 1 (see 9.3.2.9 (Ack procedure)).

-S1G Beacon frame that includes TIM elements in which there is an indication of available BUs for the receiving STA in at least one of the TIM elements.
+S1G Beacon frame that includes at least one TIM element in which there is an indication of available BUs for the receiving STA in at least one of the TIM elements.

+S1G Beacon frame that includes at least one TIM element and at least one RPS element that indicate that:

+There is no indication of available BUs for the receiving STA in any of the TIM elements

-S1G Beacon frame that includes at least one TIM element and at least one RPS element that indicates that the receiving S1G STA is allowed to access the first RAW immediately following the S1G Beacon frame as specified in at least one of the RPS elements.
+The receiving S1G STA is allowed to access the first RAW immediately following the S1G Beacon frame as specified in at least one of the RPS elements.

 Change the 4th paragraph of the subclause as follows: